foundry-rs/book/src/zksync-specifics/examples/smart-account.md

 ### Contracts

-For this example, we will use 3 contracts:
+For this example, we will use three contracts:

 - `AAFactory` - A factory contract that will be used to deploy the multisig account.
-- `TwoUserMultisig` - A multisig account with 2 owners.
+- `TwoUserMultisig` - A multisig account with two owners.
 - `DeployMultisig` - A script to deploy the multisig account through the factory.

 ### `AAFactory`

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.17;